OmniRobotHome: A Multi-Camera Home Platform for Real-Time Human-Robot Interaction: System Details

+\textbf{Lost-State Handling and Relocalization.} If an active instance is not matched with any detector output for a sustained number of processed pipeline iterations, it is marked as lost.
+Let $p$ be the current processed pipeline frame index, and let $p_i^{\mathrm{last}}$ be the most recent processed frame index at which instance $i$ was successfully matched to a detector observation.
+In our capture setup, an instance is considered lost when

+Here, $p$ counts processed pipeline iterations rather than raw camera frames.
+Since $N_{\mathrm{lost}}=K_{\mathrm{val}}=5$, one failed detector-validation step after the last successful detector observation is sufficient to trigger relocalization.
+When an instance becomes lost, we reset its FoundationPose estimator, remove its current mask and pose, and switch the instance back to a mask-acquisition state.
+The next compatible detector mask is then used to re-register the object with FoundationPose.
+This enables recovery from tracking drift, temporary occlusion, or failed pose updates without requiring manual reinitialization.

-\textbf{World-frame alignment.} As the reconstructed mesh and estimated pose are not inherently aligned to our pre-calibrated world frame, we further optimize the scale $s$, rotation $R$, and translation $t$ via silhouette reprojection across multiple views.
+\textbf{World-Frame Alignment.} The reconstructed mesh and the estimated object pose are not inherently aligned to our pre-calibrated world frame.
+We therefore optimize the object scale $s$, rotation $R$, and translation $t$ using silhouette reprojection across multiple calibrated views.
+This step aligns the object model and its estimated poses with the global coordinate frame used by downstream robot planning.